se-edu/collate/docs/Developer-Guide.md

 The `StackPane` allows the `percentage` to appear in front of the `circle`.
 The `card` `HBox` component has two children, first, this `StackPane` and second, the `VBox`.

 > The `StackPane` component enables you to position elements along the z-axis while the `HBox` and `VBox` components enable you to position elements horizontally or vertically.
-Together, they allow you to create your own custom components.
+Together, they allow you to create your own custom components easily.

 This class' constructor uses its percentage parameter to generate a colour for the `circle`, with green indicating a higher percentage and red indicating a lower percentage.